Do PHAB Accreditation Prerequisites Predict Local Health Departments’ Intentions to Seek Voluntary National Accreditation?

 "Do PHAB Accreditation Prerequisites Predict Local Health Departments’ Intentions to Seek Voluntary National Accreditation?."

-Frontiers in Public Health Services and Systems Research, 2 (3-4).
+Frontiers in Public Health Services and Systems Research, 2 (3-4): University of Kentucky.